 Currently, four drugs are used to treat wet AMD: brolucizumab (Beovu®), aflibercept (Eylea®), ranibizumab (Lucentis®), and pegaptanib sodium (Macugen®).
 There is also a fifth drug, called Avastin® (bevacizumab), approved by the FDA as a blood vessel growth inhibitor to treat colorectal and other cancers, that has been used off-label (i.e., for purposes other than the approved uses) by some doctors to treat AMD.

-For most people, they need to be injected into the eye every four to eight weeks, with the frequency depending on each person’s response.
+For most people, they need to be injected into the eye every four to twelve weeks, with the frequency depending on each person’s response.
 The response is measured using an optical coherence tomography retinal imager, which generates a picture of the retina in less than a minute showing the amount of fluid in the retina.

 Each of the three drugs can reduce or eliminate the fluid in most people.
 Eylea’s effect may last a bit longer than the others.
 Avastin is the least expensive, because it is purchased in bulk for “off-label” use, but was shown to have similar efficacy and safety compared to Lucentis in a large clinical trial sponsored by the National Institutes of Health (NIH) and coordinated by the University of Pennsylvania, called the “CATT” trial.

 The Eye Injection